VerifyMe Announces Largest Brand Protection Order Received to Date

-ROCHESTER, N.Y., March 29, 2022 /PRNewswire/ -- VerifyMe, Inc. VRME ("VerifyMe," "we," "our," or the "Company"), providing authentication, supply chain monitoring, and data-rich consumer engagement features using unique smartphone readable codes on their products to brand owners, announced today that it has received a follow-on order for approximately five million VerifyMe technology-enabled product labels from a cannabis related client.
+ROCHESTER, N.Y. – March 29, 2022 – VerifyMe, Inc. VRME (“VerifyMe,” “we,” “our,” or the “Company”), providing authentication, supply chain monitoring, and data-rich consumer engagement features using unique smartphone readable codes on their products to brand owners, announced today that it has received a follow-on order for approximately five million VerifyMe technology-enabled product labels from a cannabis related client.

 The client has added additional brand protection features enhancing product security on this new order, scheduled for delivery in the second quarter.
 Dynamic VerifyMe codes allow consumers to authenticate the product and receive detailed product-specific information using their smartphones.